sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 Go to the IAM console and navigate to `Policies`.

 Click `Create policy` and go to the `JSON editor`, copy and paste the contents of `lambda_iam.json` into that file.
-This policy will give permissions to update auto scaling groups and read secrets from the AWS secrets manager - the two permissions the Lambda function which will do the scaling requires.
+This policy will give permissions to update Auto Scaling groups and read secrets from the AWS secrets manager - the two permissions the Lambda function which will do the scaling requires.

 You can skip through assigning any tags.